 IZA Business Centers opened their first location at Torre Gia in Monterrey, Mexico, and today operates over 30 business centers in Mexico’s largest cities.

 Also this year, The Executive Centre was founded, and currently operates over 125 serviced office locations across 13 countries.
 In the same year, David Saul, Simon Rusk, Bernard Klug and Colin Gershinson founded BE Offices (formerly known as Business Environment) in the UK; and the Rockefeller Group Business Centers was launched in New York.

 HQ Business Centers and Omni Offices merged to become HQ Global Workplaces.
 It was later acquired by Regus in 2004 at a time when HQ had more than 300 business centers in the US and worldwide.
 That same year, Bernard De Koven launched the word “coworking” as a way to identify collaborative work, and 42 West 24 popped-up in New York City.

 Stratis was acquired by Regus.
 Stratis had 12 centers with 3 under development for a $10 million deal.

-Office Evolution, a franchising workspace model, was founded by Mark Hemmeter.
-In the same year, Peter Kershaw, original founder of HQ Global Workplaces, bought back the European operations of HQ, which became known as Executive Offices Group (EOG), a high-end serviced office operator in London.
-EOG was subsequently sold in 2005 to Morgan Stanley Real Estate Fund.
+Peter Kershaw, original founder of HQ Global Workplaces, bought back the European operations of HQ, which became known as Executive Offices Group (EOG), a high-end serviced office operator in London.
+2003 was also the year that Office Evolution, a franchising workspace model, was founded by Mark Hemmeter.
+In 2005, EOG was sold to Morgan Stanley Real Estate Fund.
 In 2013, when EOG operated 28 serviced office locations in London, it was bought by Queensgate Investments and rebranded in 2014 to become London Executive Offices (LEO).
-Today, LEO operates 35 business centres across Central London.

 2007 – 2008